 For instance, Elf Cosmetics has effectively employed an exit-intent offer that pop-ups when a visitor is detected to abandon his cart.
 The exit-intent offer tells the visitor to “Wait!” and receive his free gift before exiting.

-The one-click integration and optimized UI/UX of Checkout Boost will conveniently help you set up your own exit-intent offer to reduce the dreaded cart abandonment.
+The one-click integration and optimized UI/UX of Checkout Boost will conveniently help you set up your own exit-intent offer to reduce abandoned carts.

 10. Throw a 3-day flash sale on your first 3 days